Workers’ Compensation Insurance for Therapy & Counseling Businesses

 Why Workers’ Compensation Matters for Therapy & Counseling Professionals

-Therapists and counselors often work in high-stress environments, handle sensitive client situations, and spend long hours in session — all of which can increase the likelihood of workplace injuries or mental health impacts.
-Whether you operate a private practice, manage a group clinic, or employ administrative staff, workers’ compensation coverage provides the financial and legal protection every professional needs.
+Therapists and counselors frequently work in high-stress settings, deal with sensitive client situations, spend long hours in session — all of which may elevate the risk of workplace injuries or mental health impacts.
+If you run a private practice, a group clinic, or utilize administrative staff, workers’ compensation coverage is the financial and legal protection that every professional requires.

 Common Injury Risks in Therapy & Counseling Workplaces